Tech News

 Summary

 Honeywell has made patches available for affected Experion PKS versions, including server software patches and fixes for the controller firmware.
-Both must be applied in order to fully mitigate these vulnerabilities.
+Both must be applied to fully mitigate these vulnerabilities.

 Hotfixes have either been released or will be released for versions R510.2 (Hotfix10, released) and R501.6.
 Version R511.5 also addresses all of these vulnerabilities.
 No patches are available for other Experion releases, and those users are urged to migrate to the latest point release.